skiplang/skip/docs/overview/hello_world.md

 }
 ```

 A couple of things can already be noticed.
 Functions need type annotation: we specified the type of its return type (`void`).
 The special function named `main` is invoked as the entry point of your program.
-Also, we didn't use the keyword `return` because Skip is an expression based language: there is no notion of statement.
+Also, we didn't use the keyword `return` because Skip is an expression-based language: there is no notion of statement.
 We will see how to compose expressions in sequences later.